-Signing in with a password and a verification code means your account is more secure.
-When you remove this extra layer of security, you will only be asked for a password when you sign in, which makes it easier for someone to break into your account.
+Your account is more secure when you need a password and a verification code to sign in.
+If you remove this extra layer of security, you will only be asked for a password when you sign in.
+It might be easier for someone to break into your account.

 - Select Turn off.

 - A pop-up window will appear to confirm that you want to turn off 2-Step Verification.
 Select Turn off.

 Destroy all the backup codes that you've saved for signing in to this account.

 If you used app passwords to let apps access your Google Account, you may see errors when you turn off 2-Step verification.
 If this happens, re-enter your Google Account password.

 - In the "Sign-in & security" section, select Signing in to Google.